telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         <a href="#index" data-icon="favorites">Home</a>
     </div>

-## Custom icons in WP8
+### Custom Icons on Windows Phone 8

 Windows Phone 8.0 has some severe issues that may affect your icons usage.
-First of all, masks are not supported in any way (Firefox allows SVG mask usage, WebKit/Blink have image masks, although broken in Android.
-If you plan to only have a web app that runs in the browser, you can go for font icons as they look better across different resolutions and can be colorized.
-The default Kendo UI Mobile icons will work, as any icon font like Font Awesome.
-Learn more about using font icons and Font Awesome from [this excellent blog post](http://blogs.telerik.com/kendoui/posts/13-09-17/easy-custom-kendo-ui-mobile-icons-with-font-awesome).
+First of all, masks are not supported in any way&mdash;Firefox allows `SVG` mask usage, WebKit/Blink have image masks, although broken in Android.
+If you plan to have only a web application that runs in the browser, you can go for font icons as they look better across different resolutions and can be colorized.
+The default Kendo UI hybrid icons work as any icon font such as Font Awesome.
+Learn more about using font icons and Font Awesome from [this blog post](http://blogs.telerik.com/kendoui/posts/13-09-17/easy-custom-kendo-ui-mobile-icons-with-font-awesome).

-However, if you plan to create a hybrid app with PhoneGap or HTML5 template in WP8 SDK, font icons don't work there - the WebView [doesn't load them at all](http://stackoverflow.com/questions/14575208/using-css-font-face-in-a-phonegap-windows-phone-8-app).
-We provide image replacements for our default icons, but if you want custom ones, you are left out with only normal images/backgrounds and you need to provide one for normal and another for the selected state
-(if they differ).
-You should also think about the dark and light background themes in WP8, as Kendo UI Mobile automatically supports them in Cordova.
+However, if you plan to create a hybrid application with PhoneGap or HTML5 template in WP8 SDK, font icons do not work there&mdash;the WebView [does not load them at all](http://stackoverflow.com/questions/14575208/using-css-font-face-in-a-phonegap-windows-phone-8-app).
+Kendo UI provides image replacements for its default icons, but if you want custom ones, you are left out with only normal images/backgrounds and you need to provide one for normal and another one for the selected state, if they differ.
+You should also think about the dark and light background themes in WP8, as the Kendo UI hybrid framework automatically supports them in Cordova.

-### How we define WP8 app icon backgrounds in Kendo UI Mobile:
+The example below demonstrates how the WP8 application icon backgrounds are defined in the Kendo UI hybrid framework.

+###### Example

     <style>
         .km-on-wp.km-app .km-icon:after,